quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/customize-the-ui.md

 	- The UI will stream data from the `sentiment` and `messages` topics as well as send messages to the `messages` topic.
 	- The `sentiment` topic will be used later for sentiment analysis.

-In this tutorial you've seen how you can modified the Sentiment Demo UI.
+In this tutorial you've learned how you can modify the Sentiment Demo UI.